bxlab/cmdb-quantbio/assignments/bootcamp/WF.md

 &\binom{n}{k} = \frac{n!}{ k!( n-k)!}
 \end{equation}

-with $N$  as the population size and  $i$ as the current allele frequency.
-Note that the quantity we care about here is  $2N$: the number of chromosomes.
+with *N*  as the population size and *i* as the current allele frequency.
+Note that the quantity we care about here is *2N*: the number of chromosomes.

 The easiest way to draw from the binomial distribution is to use the function `np.random.binomial(n, p)`, where `n` is the number of trials and `p` is the probability of success.